openshift/boilerplate/README.md

 ### Configure

-The `update` program looks for a configuration file at `boilerplate/update.cfg`.
+The `update` program looks for a configuration file at `boilerplate.cfg`.
 It contains a list of conventions, which are simply the names of subdirectory paths under `boilerplate`, one per line.
 Whitespace and `#`-style comments are allowed.
-For example, to adopt the `openshift/golang_osd_hive_operator` convention, your `boilerplate/update.cfg` may look like:
+For example, to adopt the `openshift/golang_osd_hive_operator` convention, your `boilerplate.cfg` may look like:

 ```
 # Use standards for hive-deployed Go operators